humberto-ortiz/pelican-test/content/course-announcement-computer-applications-in-biology.md

 students in biology or computer science.
 Students should have some familiarity with programming.

+## Course schedule

+The course will meet Monday and Wednesdays from 1:00-2:20PM in room CNL A-141, Natural Sciences, Rio Piedras Campus, University of Puerto Rico.

 ## For more information

 Contact Humberto Ortiz-Zuazaga <humberto.ortiz@upr.edu> with any